This post was most recently updated on October 28th, 2023

 11. Not reviewing your personal finance periodically

-Like you do health check ups regular to make sure you are healthy, similarly you should review your financial plan periodically to make sure you are meeting the objective.
-Always remember that when it comes to money things change as per time.
+Like you do health checkups regular to make sure you are healthy, similarly, you should review your financial plan periodically to make sure you are meeting the objective.
+Always remember that when it comes to money things change over time.
 The financial plan which you have made last year may not be the right one for you with your current situation.

 Money management mistakes – Closing thoughts